Healthy Homes Assessment Epuni

 Insulation Epuni

-A well-insulated house can help control condensation and reduce the chances of mould and dampness and it will make much easier to allow the house to hold the heat.
+A well-insulated house will help to control condensation, and decrease the risk of dampness and mould, as well as making it easier to allow the household to retain warmth.

-The "R" signifies thermal resistance and is a measure of how well insulation resists heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The higher the R-value, the higher the quality of insulation.

 Check out the complete details of this Healthy Homes insulation quality.